7 Signs you’re holding ineffective remote meetings

 However, meetings that are not conducted properly can be a waste of time or drain company finances.
 In the US alone, unnecessary meetings are said to cost as much as $37 billion in wasted employee salaries.

 In the software development industry, meetings are an integral part of our day-to-day operations.
-Companies that are outsourcing software development rely on meetings to ensure regular contact with their providers and see to it that everyone is aligned with their objectives.
+Companies that are outsourcing software development, whether in the Philippines or elsewhere, rely on meetings to ensure regular contact with their providers and see to it that everyone is aligned with their objectives.

 Time is a valuable commodity because clients are typically billed on an hourly basis.
 This means that if too much time is spent on unnecessary meetings, then the less of it is allotted to actual software development.
 Meetings must be kept short in order to optimise productivity and maximise available resources.

 Do you conduct ineffective meetings?
 Ask your team about it.
 Here are seven talking points to get you started.